 Guinea Hogs were widespread, and descriptions of them varied.
 Generally, the hogs were small, weighing 100-300 pounds, and black or bluish-black in color.
 They had upright ears, a hairy coat, and a curly tail.
 Beyond this, conformation varied, as hogs could have short or long noses and be “big boned,” “medium boned,” or “fine boned.”
 It is likely that many strains of Guinea Hogs existed.
 Since most of these are extinct, it is now impossible to weave together all the threads of the Guinea Hog story into a single neat piece.

-The Guinea Hog became rare in recent decades as the habitat of the homestead hog disappeared, and it survived only in the most isolated parts of the Southeast.
-During the 1980s, new herds of Guinea Hogs were established, partly in response to the pet pig market.
+The Guinea Hog became rare as the habitat of the homestead hog disappeared, and it survived only in the most isolated parts of the Southeast.
+During the 1980s, new herds of Guinea Hogs were established, and the breed has enjoyed a new resurgence on small farms and modern homesteads.
+They are appropriate for use on pasture or in wooded areas where they thrive on foraging.
+Their small size, gentle temperament, and efficiency make them suitable for many smaller properties.

 You may be interested in...